-The Craft Certificate in Electrical and Electronic Technology Telecomunication option course is designed for Kenya Certificate of Education graduates (or equivalent qualifications), to provide trainees with skills, knowledge and attitudes for the installation, operation, service and maintenance of electrical installation systems and basic electronic equipment.
+The Craft Certificate in Automotive Technology course is designed for Kenya Certificate of Education graduates (or equivalent qualifications), to provide trainees with skills, knowledge and attitudes that will enable them diagnose, repair and service vehicles.

-The course is in modular form and it is designed to enable trainees acquire adequate competence for formal and informal employment and also to prepare them for further training.
+The course is in modular form and it is designed to enable trainees acquire adequate competencies for formal and informal employment and at the same time prepare them for further training.

 The course is in two modules.
-Each module prepares the trainee to perform specific tasks whose total value combined will impart the desired competence to the trainees, to produce the required graduate at the end of the course.
+Each module prepares the trainee to perform specific tasks whose total value combined will impart the desired competencies, that will produce the required graduate by the end of the course.

 The course puts emphasis on practical work and competence acquisition.
-Thus the trainee is required to spend 20 % of the total hours on theory and 80 % on practical lessons.
-The trainers are encouraged to continuously carry out research to establish the emerging trends and issues in each area and integrate them in the teaching, taking into considerations the interests of persons with disability in each lesson, as prescribed in the Persons with Disability Act of 2003.
+Thus, the trainee is required to spend 20 % of the total hours on theory and 80 % on practical lessons.

+The trainers are encouraged to continuously carry out research to establish the emerging trends and issues in each area and integrate them in the teaching.
+The trainers are further encouraged to take into considerations the interests of persons with disability as prescribed in the Persons with Disability Act of 2003.